psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

     1. You're not using any of the [banned materials](#banned).
     1. You know where the fire extinguisher is.
     1. All of the side panels, the hood, and the back panel are closed.
-    1. The chiller, air filter, and air compressor are all running.
+    1. The chiller, and air filter are both running.
-    1. The cutting head is delivering a gentle, steady stream of air.
+    1. The cutting head is delivering a gentle, steady stream of air when air assist is on
     1. The website shows this mahchine is currently working (not "down" or "having issues").
         - This is visible [at the top of this page](#), or on [the main EPL page](/).
         - If the machine is having issues, ask a manager if it will interfere with your job.
 You can also find out more on the maintenance log, viewable at [the top of this page](#).